kynapy/telegram-chat-history-json-converter/README.md

 # telegram-chat-history-json-converter
-converts chat history exports in json format to string
+converts chat history exports in json to a more readable text file